1833 Treaty of Chicago: Ratification and implementation

 In a report to the president, Secretary Cass lauded that the Natives were better off west of the Mississippi, declaring that they were, "comfortable and contented" there.
-He also celebrated seeing the land north of the Ohio River and West of the Mississippi River, "cleared of the embarrassments of Indian relations."
+He also celebrated seeing the land north of the Ohio River and West of the Mississippi River "cleared of the embarrassments of Indian relations."

 Despite the glowing endorsements of Secretary Cass and Secretary Herring, it soon became clear that the treaty would face strong opposition within the United States Senate.
-One reason was that, immediately after the agreement was first reached in 1833, accusations of fraud and foul play alleging schemes to self-enrich were made against individuals that had negotiated the treaty.
-Another reason was that United States senators felt that Native treaties were beginning to cost too much.
+One reason was that immediately after the agreement was first reached in 1833, accusations of fraud and foul play alleging schemes of self-enrichment were made against individuals that had negotiated the treaty.
+Another reason was that United States Senators felt that Native treaties were beginning to cost too much.